emrekemanc/Pigeon/README.md

 #  Pigeon – Real-Time Messaging App

-Pigeon is a modern iOS application that enables users to message each other in real time.
+Pigeon is a modern IOS application that enables users to message each other in real time.
 Built with Firebase, it follows a clean architecture and adheres to MVVM principles.

 ---